 Knowledgeable docents will lead your group on a fascinating tour through our two-acre Garden or our Sustainable Facilities.
 Tours can be schedule every day, except Tuesdays.
 Tours generally last about an hour and must be scheduled in advance.
 School tours are available for K-6 as well as college classes.
 Elementary school tours are aligned with State of California Content Standards.
 Tours must be scheduled several weeks in advance.
 We encourage a donation of $2 per group member.

 To schedule a school or general tour, submit the form below

 Fill out this form to sign up for a tour

 educational tours are offered to school groups Monday, Wednesday, Thursday and Friday.

 Each trail is rich with botanical samplings of mediterranean climate plants and offers countless opportunities for exploring natural wonders.
 The Garden reflects the beauty and diversity of plant life that thrives in the similar climatic conditions of the five mediterranean climate zones of the world; the Mediterranean Basin in Europe, Central Chile, Cape Province of South Africa, South and Western Australia and our own region in California.
-Nestled along a natural riparian woodland, the Preview Garden is an ideal setting for outdoor learning activities.
+Nestled along a natural riparian woodland, the Garden is an ideal setting for outdoor education.